 Still, note that these techniques can only do so much.
 Choosing high-quality linen makes for much softer sheets than cheaper alternatives.
 Buy the best bedding you can for the most luxurious results.

-Add “fabric softener” to the endless list of vinegar’s uses.
+Add “natural fabric softener” to the endless list of vinegar’s uses.
 Vinegar softens linen, prevents static, deodorizes, brightens, and tackles soap buildup.
 However, frequently adding vinegar to your washing machine can damage rubber parts, so be cautious with this method.

 Here’s how to soften linen sheets with vinegar:

 You can also soak your linen bedding with vinegar: